NickPiperno/Contently/docs/rules/codebase-best-practices.md

      ```

 4. **AWS & AI Integration**
-   - Adhere to [@tech-stack.md](../project-info/tech-stack.md) for best practices in calling AWS Lambda, DynamoDB, Cognito, and Bedrock.
+   - Adhere to [@tech-stack.md](../project-info/tech-stack.md) for best practices in calling AWS Lambda, DynamoDB, Auth0, and Bedrock.
    - Keep environment variables in `.env` or Amplify configs, **never** commit secrets.
    - Use the `/ai` directory for all AI-related configurations and utilities.